 The Back Carry: If the Hip-Carry position doesn’t work for you, switch to back carry Back-Carry for six months to 2 years old.

 The best thing about baby wearing is that it keeps them comforted while you are working or while your hands are busy with something else.
 Baby slings are the best thing in an emergency situation as they keep your baby close at hand and secure at your chest.
 For a new mother, how to make your own baby carrier is the best thing to learn.

 However, to make sure you are doing the right thing, here are some tips to keep your baby extra safe and secure.
 These tips are as important as the learning making of a baby wrap carrier.

 Make Sure Your Baby Can Take It

 Slings aren’t suggested for kids who are either under-weight or were born prematurely.
 Moreover, if your kid is allergic or has any kind of respiratory issues, a sling is probably not a good idea, as it might suffocate your baby.
-It’s a good measure to ask your pediatrician about a sling before you introduce it to your baby or you can choose the best baby carrier for toddler as per your requirement.
+It’s a good measure to ask your pediatrician about a sling before you introduce it to your baby or you can choose the best baby carrier for a toddler or best baby carrier for plus size as per your requirement.

 1. It’s Better To Test Drive What You Are Buying

 If you are thinking about buying a sling, you should most definitely try a couple before opting for one.
 This will give you an idea about which one will suit you the most.
 There are many models in the market that may look the same, but feel completely different.
 Even if you are thinking of making one at home, try out different material before settling with one.